 Top tips for content

 - The heading Curriculum Vitae is not essential.
-The modern approach is to replace it with your name using a larger font and bold print, followed by your contact details.
-Include your address, telephone number and area code and a professional email address.
-You may also wish to refer to your LinkedIn profile or web address if you are linking to a portfolio.
+The modern approach replaces your name with a larger font and bold print, followed by your contact details.
+Include your address, mobile number and a professional email address.
+Finally, you include your LinkedIn profile or e-portfolio.
+Make sure to have an activated voicemail.

-- Your CV should include education, experience, skills, interests/achievements and referees sections.
-A personal profile/career objective section has mainly been replaced by a cover letter.
-If you are changing career, you may find it useful to include one.
+- Your CV should include Education, Work Experience, Skills, Interests/Achievements and Referees sections.
+A personal profile/career objective section has been largely replaced by a cover letter or can be brief 4/5 bullet points.
+If you are changing your career, you may find it useful to include one.

 - Group interests and achievements under headings and expand on them.
 Try also to include achievements or interests related to the industry you are applying to.

-- Two referees are the norm.
-As a student or recent graduate, include one academic and one work-related.
-Give their phone number and email along with their title and full contact details.
+- Two referees: As a student or recent graduate, include one academic and one work-related.
+Give them their phone number and email and their title and full contact details.
 Always ask for their permission first, tell them about the positions you are applying for and give them a copy of your CV when it has been completed.
 Remember to keep them informed of your career aspirations and achievements to date.
-If you are in employment, you may wish to include the phrase ‘please consult me before contacting referees’.